tibs/markup-history/markup-history.rst

     </body>
   </html>

-.. note:: Presentatonal.
+.. note:: 1991 HTML *Presentational*.
 Still in use today (although rather altered).

+  Tim Berners-Lee, at CERN, specified HTML and wrote browser and server software in late 1990.
+The "HTML Tags" document was first mentioned on the internet in 1991.

+  HTML 2.0 was published as IETF RFC 1866 in 1995

   Yes, that is the same example as from the "using a DTD" page.